Frankenstein (1910 film): Music

-Frankenstein was among the earlier silent films to have an associated cue sheet, providing suggested musical accompaniment.
+Frankenstein was among the earliest silent films to have an associated cue sheet, providing suggested musical accompaniment.
 From the cue sheet:

 The pieces include "You'll Remember Me" from the 1843 opera The Bohemian Girl, the 1852 "Melody in F", "dramatic music" (presumably the "Wolf's Glen" scene) from the 1821 opera Der Freischütz, the 1835 song "Annie Laurie", and the Bridal Chorus from the 1850 opera Lohengrin.